 We are committed to make Burnaby a better place to live and work through bringing neighbours together to build a strong community.
 Our staff and volunteers actively participate in a number of inter-agency committees, festivals and events throughout the year.

-South Burnaby Neighbourhood House and Vancouver Foundation offer grants of up to $500 to projects organized by residents of South Burnaby that will improve local neighbourhoods.
+Burnaby Neighbourhood House and Vancouver Foundation offer grants of up to $500 to projects organized by residents of Burnaby that will improve local neighbourhoods.
 It is a wonderful opportunity for neighbours to get together, plan and organize events in their neighbourhood, while developing a sense of community connections and pride.
 Applications are due in February each year and projects take place from April 1st to the end of October.

 We are partners in Burnaby’s Empty Bowls Project.
 This is an event sponsored by the Burnaby Food First committee and held every second year.
 It involves several community agencies, artists, and restaurants.
 It raises funds for hungry children and families in Burnaby.
 A gala event is hosted where attendees receive a handmade bowl and sample a variety of foods from different restaurants.

 Safe Harbour is the initiative of the Affiliation of Multicultural Societies and Service Agencies of BC.
-South Burnaby Neighbourhood House is among 31 community organizers across the province, expanding the Safe Harbour Program while creating more inclusive environment that welcomes the diversity.
+Burnaby Neighbourhood House is among 31 community organizers across the province, expanding the Safe Harbour Program while creating more inclusive environment that welcomes the diversity.
 We provide Safe Harbor orientation sessions for businesses and organizations in Burnaby, necessary to become Safe Harbour locations.